Graylog2/documentation/pages/enterprise/setup.rst

 DEB / RPM Package
 -----------------

-We also provide DEB and RPM packages for the enterprise plugins, that can be obtained from our repository to apply them to server that are not able to download them online.
+The default installation should be done with the system package tools.
+It includes the repository installation that is described in the :doc:`/pages/installation/operating_system_packages` installation guides.

-All packages are located at `https://packages.graylog2.org <https://packages.graylog2.org>`_
+When the usage of online repositorys is not possible in your environment, you can download the Graylog Enterprise plugins at `https://packages.graylog2.org <https://packages.graylog2.org>`_.

 .. note:: These packages can **only** be used when you installed Graylog via the :doc:`/pages/installation/operating_system_packages`!

 DEB
 ~~~

-Download the plugins `from the deb repository <https://packages.graylog2.org/debian/pool/stable/2.4/g/graylog-enterprise-plugins>`_ and transfer them to the server.
-Use the following command to install the plugins via dpkg.
+The installation on distributions like Debian or Ubuntu could be done with *apt-get* as installation tool from the previous installed online repository.

 ::

-  $ sudo dpkg -i graylog-enterprise-plugins_2.4.0-1_all.deb
+  $ sudo apt-get install graylog-enterprise-plugins

 RPM
 ~~~

-Download the plugins `from the rpm repository <https://packages.graylog2.org/el/stable/2.4/x86_64>`_ and transfer them to the server.
-Use the following command to install the plugins via rpm.
+The installation on distributions like CentOS or RedHat could be done with *yum* as installation tool from the previous installed online repository.

 ::

-  $ sudo rpm -Uvh graylog-enterprise-plugins-2.4.0-1.noarch.rpm
+  $ sudo yum install graylog-enterprise-plugins

 Tarball
 -------

-If you have done a manual installation or want to include only parts of the enterprise plugins you can get the tarball from `the Graylog Enterprise Page <https://www.graylog.org/enterprise/>`_.
+If you have done a manual installation or want to include only parts of the enterprise plugins you can get the tarball from `the Graylog Enterprise web page <https://www.graylog.org/enterprise/>`_.

 The tarball includes the enterprise plugin JAR files.